Expand

 An impairment of goodwill shortly after an acquisition is possible but rare.

 ASC 805 requires that the value of equity securities issued as consideration in the acquisition of a business be measured on the date of the business combination.
 As a result, the acquisition date fair value of the consideration transferred may differ from the fair value of the consideration as of the date the acquisition was agreed to if an acquirer’s share price has increased or decreased significantly prior to the closing of the acquisition.
 If there is a significant increase in the fair value of the acquirer’s share price, then more goodwill would be recognized on the date of acquisition—this may be viewed as an overpayment.
-In connection with its deliberations of ASC 805, the FASB acknowledged that overpayments are possible, however, the Board believed that it would be unlikely that the amount would be known or measureable at the acquisition date and that overpayments are best addressed through subsequent impairment testing.
+In connection with its deliberations of ASC 805, the FASB acknowledged that overpayments are possible, however, the Board believed that it would be unlikely that the amount would be known or measurable at the acquisition date and that overpayments are best addressed through subsequent impairment testing.
 Therefore, any impairment charge would need to follow the guidance in ASC 350-20, including assigning the goodwill to reporting units and evaluating if a triggering event has occurred based on changes in economic conditions relative to the business acquired that evidence impairment.

 An acquirer’s conclusion that goodwill is impaired within a short period of time after the acquisition should be supported by an analysis of the underlying events and circumstances.
 Such an analysis would need to consider a number of factors, including a review of the fair value determinations at the “agreed to and announced” date and acquisition date, any adjustments to provisional amounts recorded during the measurement period, the method for assigning goodwill to reporting units, and changes in economic conditions relative to the business acquired that evidence impairment.
 Given the subjective nature of these judgments and the infrequency of reporting a goodwill impairment loss immediately upon or shortly after the acquisition, a decision to impair goodwill shortly after an acquisition may attract considerable attention.